 It is important to remember that both of these processes can be complex, and the specifics will vary based on the specific circumstances of each case.
-Only an experienced adoption attorney or probate attorney can advise you based on your specific situation, however, we have compiled an outline of the differences between adoption and guardianship to help you understand the basics.
+Only an experienced adoption attorney can advise you based on your specific situation, however, we have compiled an outline of the differences between adoption and guardianship to help you understand the basics.

 Adoption of a Child in California

 Adoption is the legal process of establishing a legal parent-child relationship when the adopting parent is not the child’s biological or birth parent.
 Adoptions can occur through relinquishment, termination of parental rights, or consent to adoption by a birth parent.
 Adoption severs the previous legal parent-child relationship and creates a new legal parent-child relationship between the child and adoptive parent.

 Once the adoption process is final, the adoptive parent(s) have all the legal rights, duties, and responsibilities of any other biological or natural parent.
 That new parent-child relationship is permanent and is exactly the same as that of a birth family under the law, complete with a new birth certificate.

 Guardianship of a Child in California

 Guardianship is a temporary caregiving situation for a child when a person is responsible for the care and well-being of a child and has the legal authority to consent on behalf of a child.
 Legal guardianships can give guardians custody of a child until they are 18 years old; however, the child’s parents maintain their parental rights.
 However, courts overturn guardianship only if it is determined the guardian is no longer capable of caring for the child or maintaining their safety.

 A legal guardian cannot pass along their own inheritance to the child in their custody unless a special provision is made in their will.